09.27.11

 Anynetwork.net

-Posted in Uncategorized at 1:40 am by admin
+Posted in Uncategorized at 1:40 am by Toby

 I had an idea the other day, I thought ‘Why do we have to type all these 192.168.1.x addresses, it seems like a waste of time and a bit archaic.
 Why can I name my machines and have a domain name for them.
 Actually why cant everybody’.
 Now they can.